uniform-java/uniform/README.md

 * Form data validation
 * Reusable and extensible components

-If you are looking for a library similar to PHP's Zend Form but for Java, this is the perfect fit.
+If you are looking for a library similar to PHP's Zend Form but for Java, this one is the perfect fit.

 Easy to use with Spring framework + no dependencies!